awsvishweshwar/Demo/README.md

 # Demo
-This is demo to show git activities
+This is demo to show git activities / commandoes